EmDash00/ANCB/README.md

-ANCB was developed by Drason "Emmy" Chow during their time as an undergraduate researcher at IU: Bloomington for use in making [Savitzky-Golay filters](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter), which take an array of positions in chronological or reverse-chronological order and produce an estimates of velocity, acceleration, and possibly higher order derivatives if desired.
+ANCB was developed by Drason "Emmy" Chow during their time as an undergraduate researcher at IU: Bloomington for use in making [Savitzky-Golay filters](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter), which take an array of positions in chronological or reverse-chronological order and produce estimates of velocity, acceleration, and possibly higher order derivatives if desired.

 Looking for the documentation?
 You can find it here:
 https://ancb-docs.readthedocs.io/en/latest/